-The remuneration committee meets as often as required.
+The remuneration committee meets as often as required, but at least once a year.

 The board of directors has delegated the operational management of the Company to Dr Hans Markvoort and Benedikt Meyer as general managers, in accordance with Art.
 716b CO and the articles of association and organisational regulations of the Company.
 This work for the Company on average takes up approximately 20 per cent of their working time.
-For 2020, the management of the Company was compensated only by affiliates of LGT Group Foundation.
+For 2021, the management of the Company was compensated only by affiliates of LGT Group Foundation.
 LGT Group Foundation is the co-owner of LGT Private Equity Advisers AG which acts as investment manager to the Company and receives a management fee for these services.